Bayshore MRT station: Details

 Bayshore station is the terminus of the TEL and the adjacent station is Siglap station.
 The station has an official station code of TE29.
 When the TEL extends to Sungei Bedok station, the subsequent station will be Bedok South.
 As part of the TEL, the station is operated by SMRT Trains.
 Situated along Bayshore Road, the station is near Calvary Assembly of God Church, Econ Medicare Centre & Nursing Home, Holy Grace Presbyterian Church and Singapore Hokkien Huay Kuan Cultural Academy.
-In addition to existing condominiums in the area such as The Summit, Bayshore Park, Costa Del Sol and The Bayshore, the station will serve future housing developments in Bayshore, which includes public Housing and Development Board developments.
+In addition to existing condominiums in the area such as The Summit, Bayshore Park, Costa Del Sol, Vela Bay and The Bayshore, the station will serve future housing developments in Bayshore, which includes public Housing and Development Board developments.